Home

 There is a reply-rate dimension too.
 The Ehrenberg-Bass 95/5 rule (LinkedIn B2B Institute) reminds us that only 5 percent of buyers are in-market at any given moment.
 Spraying the other 95 percent degrades your domain reputation and burns your ICP.
 Signals let you focus the cadence on the five.

-Before and after comparison of cold outbound versus signal-triggered outbound sales workflow showing higher reply rates with person-level social signals
+Before and after comparison of cold outbound versus signal-triggered outbound sales workflow showing higher conversion with person-level signals

 Which sales signals actually convert?